technologiestiftung/umweltatlas-masterportal-v3/doc/setupDev.md

 The produced `examples.zip` and `examples-x.x.x.zip` (versioned) both contain runnable Masterportal instances (*Basic*) including a *resources* folder.

 ## Updating dependencies

+This task belongs to the owner/ package maintainers.
+If you don't know: Dont call the command.

 To update all NPM packages, run